 Modern Languages and Literatures

 In addition to providing opportunities for students to participate in MSU-sponsored study abroad programs, the department offers advice concerning the role of language study in career planning.
-Foreign languages are used by interpreters, translators, and teachers.
-Language proficiency also enhances employment opportunities.
-With almost any "marketable" skill plus a foreign language, the chances of finding an interesting job are improved considerably.
-Foreign language training is a critically important skill for careers in business and commerce, secretarial/clerical positions, health care, government service, social services, and agriculture.
+Foreign languages are used by interpreters, translators, and teachers; but proficiency in another language also enhances job opportunities in any career.
+Foreign language training is a critically important skill for careers in business and commerce, health care, government service, law enforcement, social services, and agriculture.

 Language & Cultural Studies and Area Studies Programs